cwgoes/pluranimity.org/_posts/2019-06-01-comparative-advantages-distributed-ledgers.md

 > Threshold commitments between thousands (or millions) of participants will never fit into a single blockchain transaction, so it won't be possible to settle them atomically.

 Computational efficiency can be expected to scale much faster than the number of actors involved in most threshold-commitment systems.
-One particularly promising technology here may be zero-knowledge proofs, instantiations of which such as SNARKS<sup>[36](#36)</sup> or STARKS<sup>[37](#37)</sup> come with "succinct" proof sizes which are generally sublinear or even constant relative to the size of the input.
+One particularly promising technology here may be zero-knowledge proofs, instantiations of which such as SNARKS<sup>[38](#38)</sup> or STARKS<sup>[39](#39)</sup> come with "succinct" proof sizes which are generally sublinear or even constant relative to the size of the input.
 Such constructions can be used for transaction compression by proving the correctness and cumulative effect of many individual transactions in zero-knowledge and submitting the proof to a verifier running on the ledger.

-Ledgers themselves can also, more simply, retain intermediate computational states and only "trigger" once a threshold has been met, with the same basic mechanism as the sort of stateful multisignature account common on Ethereum<sup>[38](#38)</sup>.
+Ledgers themselves can also, more simply, retain intermediate computational states and only "trigger" once a threshold has been met, with the same basic mechanism as the sort of stateful multi-signature account common on Ethereum<sup>[40](#40)</sup>.

+> The relevant data (on, say, filter usage) cannot be easily or securely verified.
+Distributed ledgers can notarise data but have no way to verify its authenticity<sup>[41](#41)</sup>.

+not in all cases, but verification just needs to be cost-to-forge, not perfect

 > oracle / information problem not actually solved